Edgeberry/Edgeberry-Device-Hub/alignment.md

 - **Endpoint:** `/api/ws` (same origin)
 - **Authentication:** Via the `fh_session` JWT cookie on upgrade
 - **Features:** Topic-based subscribe/unsubscribe and server push updates

+#### UI Routing (One-Page App)
+- The UI is a single Overview page; all routes redirect/resolve to `/`.
+- Anonymous mode is enabled: non-sensitive data is visible without login; admin-only actions are disabled.
+- Login is presented as a modal triggered from the navbar (no dedicated `/login` page).
+- Logout returns to `/` (anonymous view) instead of redirecting to a login page.
+- The former menu/off-canvas is removed.
+Navbar shows auth status and a Login/Logout control only.
+- Layout: full-viewport (100vh/100vw) with a sticky footer.
+Only the inner content container scrolls.
+- Footer: transparent background with a subtle top border and license notice.

 ### Execution Model & IPC